 - Long-range tax planning addresses longer periods of time, with more complex financial goals, including commercial and marital risk management, with more specific objectives in mind;

 - Structural tax planning focuses on developing provisions within the law that help improve your tax outcomes;

 - Strategic intergenerational tax planning is designed to maximise wealth transfer and ensure future control is considered.

 You can choose to use all of these methods or focus on the ones that help you meet your specific goals.
-Tax planning is important for small business owners as it is the best way to minimise the impact of tax exposure.
+Adelaide Tax Advice is important for small business owners as it is the best way to minimise the impact of tax exposure.
 You will also improve efficiencies in how taxes are budgeted and provided for each year.